Getting There

 02

-Take TRE to CentrePort
+Take TRE to CentrePort Station

 From downtown Dallas (Union Station) or Fort Worth Central, board the TRE (Trinity Railway Express).
-Exit at CentrePort/DFW Station.
-Trains run every 30 minutes on match days.
+Exit at CentrePort Station — the designated transit hub for the bus shuttle to the stadium.
+Trains run every 30 minutes on match days, with longer trains (some up to 2,400-passenger capacity).
 Fare $2.50–$5.00 via the GoPass app, ~35 min from Dallas Union.
-Overflow Dynamic Charter Service runs direct from Dallas Victory Station and Fort Worth Central if TRE hits capacity.
+Backup "Dynamic Charter Service" runs direct from Dallas Victory Station and Fort Worth Central if TRE saturates.

 03

-Free FIFA Shuttle to Stadium
+Free FIFA Shuttle to Lot H

 04